 If using a non-English language the MD5 should show up on a Google Search:

 If your MD5 yields no results on a Google Search, your ISO is likely corrupt so retry downloading it.

 It is advisable to change the Volume Label as this is the Windows 8.1 (Pro and Home) ISO:

 I will use the name Win81ProHome:

 If your computer has a UEFI BIOS (all computers manufactured post 2012), select:

 - GPT partition scheme

 Then select Start.

-If your computer is older and has a Legacy BIOS change the selections in Blue to:
+If your computer is older and has a Legacy BIOS change the selection to:

 Then select Start.